-The main reason that people find this procedure hard to follow is that it's difficult to see how MATLAB is using your differential equation function - this is buried inside MATLAB code that you can't see.
-The next section tries to show how this works.
+The main reason that this procedure hard to follow is that it's difficult to see how MATLAB is using your differential equation function - this is buried inside MATLAB code that you can't see.
+We will discuss this in class, but if you can't wait to find out, you can read section 13.8 and see if you can work out what's going on by yourself.